sandarm-1/vco/Tapeout.md

 The option of driving out on gpio_analog[] was discarded in order to avoid driving through the 150 Ohm ESD resistors.

-Simulation was run driving 5pF capacitance and output signals were ok.
+Simulation was run driving 5pF capacitance and output signals were ok (VCO output divided by 128 and 256, not the high speed 3GHz VCO output).

+A custom frequency divider circuit was designed in order to divide down the >3GHz output from the VCO.
+This custom divider can take in the >3GHz straight from VCO, said divider can run above 3.5GHz in  post layout sims.
+Then after that we keep dividing down with more standard dividers and we keep lowering the frequency until we get down to divide-by-128  and 256.

 This is the final IP layout including output buffers: